Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 Election results can be challenged under the Representation of the People Act, 1951 through an Election Petition filed in:

-of result declaration.
+High Court – Within 45 days of result declaration.

-– If the High Court's verdict is appealed.
+Supreme Court – If the High Court's verdict is appealed.

 Grounds for Challenging Election Results:

-(bribery, vote-buying, intimidation).
+Corrupt practices (bribery, vote-buying, intimidation).

-Violations of election laws
+Violations of election laws.

-False election affidavits
+False election affidavits submitted by candidates.

-Electoral fraud or booth capturing
+Electoral fraud or booth capturing.

 The court can declare the election void, order a re-election, or disqualify the candidate.